-The assessment phase includes high quality teaching, support, interventions and a differentiated curriculum for the individual pupils alongside observations, assessments and information gathering,
+The assessment phase includes high quality teaching, support, interventions and adaptations to the curriculum for the individual pupils alongside observations, assessments and information gathering.
+The electronic Derby Inclusion Toolkit (eDIT) may be used at this point to support identification of specific SEND needs.